-After buying and using these Bluetooth meat thermometers over the last year, here is my list of the best Bluetooth meat thermometers on the market.
+After buying and using these Bluetooth meat thermometers over the last year, here is my list of the best Bluetooth meat thermometers of 2022.

 These are strictly Bluetooth meat thermometers and none have WiFi capabilities.
 WiFi meat thermometers also have Bluetooth compatibility and are more expensive than Bluetooth-only meat thermometers.